Out of 1105 North American cities researched, Ottawa ranks 52

 However, like I mentioned last year, places like New York, Montreal and Vancouver have much higher densities than Ottawa with its thousands of acres of farmland.
 In other words, build a downtown bike lane in Vancouver and you’ll instantly have a few thousand people living close to a bike lane.
 Build one in Ottawa’s Fitzroy Harbour and you’ll have a dozen people living close to a bike lane.

-Large cities compared
+Large cities compared for bicycle network ratings

 But just like we shouldn’t compare Paris, France with Davis, CA we also shouldn’t compare Montreal, QC with Mosquero, NM (population 55), both in the list of 1105 municipalities.

 Given the size of Ottawa, let’s zoom in to more comparable sizes.
 The ‘large city’ category starts at 300,000 residents and has no upper limit.